adammakesfilm/Woodcutter/README.md

 # Woodcutter

 This datapack is a crafting tweak that allows you to use the stonecutter to craft various wood blocks.
-The datapack is intended to be used in conjunction with the [Vanilla Tweaks](https://vanillatweaks.net/picker/crafting-tweaks) "More Stairs", "More Bark", and "More Trapdoors" datapacks because the output of the stonecutter is the same as the output of the modified recipies in the Vanilla Tweaks datapacks.
-If you aren't using them, you may want to modify the recipies in this datapack to use the vanilla recipies instead.
+The datapack is intended to be used in conjunction with the [Vanilla Tweaks](https://vanillatweaks.net/picker/crafting-tweaks) "More Stairs", "More Bark", and "More Trapdoors" datapacks because the output of the stonecutter is the same as the output of the modified recipes in the Vanilla Tweaks datapacks.
+If you aren't using them, you may want to modify the recipes in this datapack to use the vanilla recipes instead.

 ## Installation